 February – March

-As an example, a Winter Session box from a previous year contained eggs, apples, broccoli, leeks, carrots, collards, beets, chard, potatoes, and watercress.
+As an example, a Winter Session box from a previous year contained eggs, apples, leeks, carrots, collards, beets, chard, potatoes, and sunchokes.

 Early Spring CSA Session

 When the Early Spring Session arrives, signs of the Pacific Northwest waking up from its winter hibernation start to show.